bachya/regenmaschine/README.md

 # Remote Access Announcement (2022-06-26)

-On June 2, 2022, RainMachine announced a
+On June 2, 2022, RainMachine announced a [Premium Services][rainmachine-premium]
-[Premium Services](https://www.rainmachine.com/premium/) addition; under this new model, remote access is _only_ available to subscribers of these Premium Services.
+addition; under this new model, remote access is _only_ available to subscribers of these Premium Services.

 I do not currently intend to subscribe to Premium Services; as such, the remote access abilities of `regenmaschine` will remain as-is from here on out unless spurred on by